Horizons - Center for Independent Study

 - Individualized study

-- Flexibility--You decide when to do your schoolwork.
+- Flexibility--You decide when to do your hours of schoolwork.

 - No peer pressure--Your success depends upon you.